A day of thoracic anesthesia

 1521 It’s showtime!
 The procedure has just ended so I ensure that the patient has been adequately reversed from his paralytic, suctioned his posterior oropharynx and placed both a nasal and oral airway.
 I had an LMA ready in case we needed to establish emergency airway access.
 Had sevoflurane running at 1.2 MAC and the lidocaine infusion going.
 Pulled the tube and… whew!
 Patient tolerated the extubation well with no signs of laryngospasm.
 Transported him to the PACU and was there to see him as he woke up and rated his pain as… a 2/10.
 I’ll take that!

 1608 Ready to start the next case.
 The patient is in her 20s and has a paraesophageal mass that needs to be removed under one lung isolation.
 Since she’s so healthy and fairly thin, we opt to go with a bronchial blocker as opposed to a double lumen tube so that I can get more experience.

 1615 Just finished the IV induction which went smoothly.
 The bronchial blocker was finally placed, but not without some difficulty as we tried to maneuver the blocker down the correct mainstem.
 Nonetheless, I’m grateful that my attending was willing to let me try something new.

 1652 Now for the real test as one lung ventilation is initiated.
 Surgeons report good lung isolation!
 That was like music to my ears given that this was the first bronchial blocker I had ever placed.
 Getting ready to settle in and catch up on charting.

-1758 Walking home.
-It may be dark outside already, but I still have my whole evening ahead of me.
+1725 Walking home.
+I still have my whole evening ahead of me.
 I call my attending to discuss the cases for the next day and settle into an evening of reading and relaxation.